nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * Should work on any mainstream OS if it has Java 11 or above installed.

-* Database should be able to hold up to 1000 patients, staff, appointments, nurses’ schedules, and drugs inventory without feeling a noticeable lag in the program.
+* Database should be able to hold up to 1000 patients, staff, appointments, nurses’ schedules, and inventory without feeling a noticeable lag in the program.

 * A user with above average typing speed should be able to accomplish most of the tasks faster using commands than using the mouse.